alacrity-ai/shipwright-survivors/README.md

     - [ ] Introduce Block Rotation

 TODOS:
+  - [ ] Ship Blueprints need to drop!
+Put drops for all 5 ships in the game
+  - [ ] Add acquisition of ship mastery levels in mission debriefing.
+1 level clear = 100xp?
+  - [ ] Add purchasing of a discovered ship in the ship selection menu
+  - [ ] Add mastery level requirement to ShipSkillTreeNode, to make the tooltip more clear.

   - [ ] Passive menu needs to use GamepadNavMap
   - [ ] Tutorial Mission Revamp (Make it better, it's also unwinnable currently)
   - [ ] Gamepad - Press select to toggle to the block queue. d-pad left and right to cycle through blocks, and A to attach.
 Should work in and out of BlockDropDecisionMenu.